AGENCY GRANTS SPECIALIST SERIES

-OPD seeks a dedicated, detail-oriented team player passionate about serving underserved populations with experience and/or aptitude for project development, grant management, program oversight, and reporting to serve as an Agency Grant Specialist.
 The development team, part of OPD’s external affairs unit, works with leadership throughout OPD to bring financial and operational management support to increase services and advocacy on behalf of OPD clients.
-OPD, in partnership with its partner non-profit organization the Association for the Public Defender of Maryland, secures approximately $1.5 million in grant funds annually and employs more than a dozen contractual employees via grant funding.
+OPD, in partnership with its partner non-profit organization the Association for the Public Defender of Maryland, has secured more than $5 million in grant funds and employs more than a dozen contractual employees via grant funding.

 LOCATION OF POSITION

 The Grant Manager will be deeply involved in innovative projects throughout the state that benefit marginalized populations, such as connecting justice involved individuals with community-based mental health and/or substance abuse treatment; developing and implementing release plans for long-sentence servers, integrating new technologies in public defender practice, and expanding training opportunities for OPD staff.
 Reporting to the Chief of External Affairs, the Grant Manager will oversee grant data collection, monitoring and reporting, and assist with project development and proposal drafting.
 This position will be located in Baltimore City, Maryland, with flexible hybrid/remote telework options.

 ● Draft grant proposals, reports, and informational materials.

 ● Work with OPD leadership team and managers to monitor and ensure compliance with grant terms and conditions; oversee and analyze data collection; manage, track, and report on expenditures.

 ● Manage a reporting schedule for all grants and contracts, ensure all required reports are prepared accurately and submitted on time.